 - This type of option is mostly used in Interest rate Contracts and Forex Markets.

 - These options are a good choice for companies that have to receive payments in foreign currency and have the option to receive it on some prefixed dates.
 In such cases, the company can be better off by buying a Bermuda Option and paying less premium compared to an American Option.

-- These options are expensive compared to European Options and buyer is better off opting for European Option if the intention is to exercise only on expiry of the option.
+- These options are expensive compared to European Options, and the buyer is better off opting for European Option if the intention is to exercise only on the expiry of the option.